julianfigueroaGL/gorilla-cast-docs/docs/lifecycle/components/components.md

 ### Template

-This is the skeleton of the component, mostrly based on HTMl but also enabled to use template expressions/literals.
+This is the skeleton of the component, mostly based on HTML but also enabled to use template expressions/literals.

 ```html
 <template>